IliaFatemi/ShopView-Returns-PDF-Generator/README.md

 # ShopView-Returns-PDF-Generator
 Converts the ShopView Returns page to a PDF

-This is a microsoft Edge extension
+This is a Microsoft Edge extension